 From a Chinese Medical perspective, the effect of excessive stress or pressure on our Qi, our vital energy, creates blockages in the pathways that form a network throughout our body.
 Where the Qi cannot flow, a pooling, or stagnation is created, which creates pain in the channel and associated tissues surrounding the area.
 Over time, this Qi stagnation also begins to create Blood stagnation, so that the Blood cannot properly flow and nourish the muscles and sinews.
 Here, we have muscles that are chronically stiff and sore, and have a feeling of permanent hardness that doesn’t go away easily when we massage it ourselves.

-This, combined with the repetitive movements and positions we put ourselves in during our every day life, leads to a lot of muscular aches and pains, and tension headaches, which bring our clients to our clinic.
-Through acupuncture and massage, blood flow and circulation can be restored to hyper –tense muscles, releasing and relaxing them and encouraging the body to achieve its natural balanced state.
+This, combined with the repetitive movements and positions we put ourselves in during our every day life, leads to a lot of muscular aches and pains which bring people to our clinic to seek relief through Acupuncture or Massage.

 Stress and Our Emotions

 Chinese Medicine has a long history of perceiving the link between emotional stress and health, and vice versa, and can be very useful in helping you deal with the way your body manages stress, while also giving you tools to help deal with new stress in the future.
-Of course acupuncture, herbs, and massage can’t stop bad things from happening, what they can do is help you to weather the storm and shift your perspective in order to deal with pressure that hits you in a more positive manner.
-Treatments such as acupuncture and massage can aid in reducing adrenal fatigue, and assist your body in pressing the ‘reset’ button on the fight or flight response.
+Of course acupuncture, herbs, and massage can’t stop bad things from happening, what we may be able to help you with is to weather the storm and reduce its effects.

 Stress and The Digestive System